SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ## 7. Longest Drawdown: Context

 The single longest drawdown ran **154 tournaments over 14.2 days** (May 26 – June 9) was also the deepest at −$14.36 (almost 30 buy-ins).
 The drawdown was split into a sharp decline and a recovery phase.
-It is the phase shadeded red to pink to purplish.
+It is the tricolor-phase between the Before and After.

 ![Bankroll curve with longest drawdown annotated](images/drawdown_context1.png)

 - **Sharp Decline (peak → trough): 36 tournaments, 3.2 days** — The $14.36 loss happened here
 - **Recovery (trough → back to prior peak): 118 tournaments, 11.0 days** — This slow grind showed a flattened profit curve.
-The final dip ending at tournament 361 is marked by the transition from red to purple shading in the right part of the Recovery phase on the graph.
+The final dip ending at tournament 361 is marked by the transition of colours at the right part of the Recovery phase on the graph.

 ### Context: Good News All Around